Celebrate fall with homemade apple fritters! These fried apple fritters are topped with a cinnamon-vanilla glaze and easy to make too.

 - Vanilla extract: Pure vanilla extract will deliver the best flavor.

-- Oil: I recommend using canola oil to fry the homemade apple fritters, since it’s neutral in flavor.
+- Oil: I recommend using canola oil to fry the fritters, since it’s neutral in flavor.

 - Confectioners’ sugar: Gets mixed with a little milk, cinnamon, and vanilla to create the glaze.